fjarar/java-exchange-challenge/README.md

    ```

 ### Code Overview
-### CurrencyExchange Class
+### `CurrencyExchange` Class
 This class is responsible for making API requests to the ExchangeRate API and calculating conversion rates.

 ### Currency Record
 Currency is a Java record that represents the API response.
 It contains fields such as conversionRate, conversionResult, and others to hold the conversion data.

+- **Methods**:
+  - `currencyExchange(String baseCurrency, String targetCurrency, double amount)`:
+     Converts the amount from the base currency to the target currency using real-time exchange rates from the API.

+ ### `Currency` Record
+ `Currency` is a Java record that represents the API response.
+It contains fields such as `conversionRate`, `conversionResult`, and others to hold the conversion data.

 ### Troubleshooting
-- **Error**: Could not load API key:
+- **Error**: `Could not load API key`:
-   - Verify that your API_KEY environment variable is set, or the config.properties file is correctly set up.
+   - Verify that your `API_KEY` environment variable is set, or the `config.properties` file is correctly set up.
 - **Error connecting to the API**:
    - Check your internet connection and ensure the API key is valid.

+### License
+This project is licensed under the MIT License.